Business Information Transparency Notice

 This document answers the following questions:

-- What are my rights as a data subject?
+10. What are my rights as a data subject?

-- Where can I raise a complaint?
+12. Where can you raise a complaint?

-- Do I have an obligation to share or update data with Creditsafe?
+13. Are you obligated to share or update data with Creditsafe?

 Creditsafe Business Solutions Limited can be contacted at: